kaizoku-oh/zephyr-app-workspace/README.md

 - [ ] Automate updating the README.md Build footprint table automatically by running a post build

-- [ ] Add asserts on arguments for all user class methods
+- [x] Add asserts on arguments for all user class methods

+- [ ] Control actuators (servos, dc motors...) with PWM

+- [ ] Add TLS to HttpClient class

 - [ ] Add thread safety to user classes